GENI-NSF/geni-tools/README.txt

- Note that you can use user credentials from any federated control framework, as long as the appropriate CH certificates were supplied to the -r arguments to gch and gam above.
+ Note that you can use user credentials from any federated control framework, as long as the appropriate CH certificates were supplied to the -r arguments to gcf-ch and gcf-am above.

 5. See README-omni.txt for instructions on running the OMNI GENI Client.
 Omni is a sample command line interface for doing arbitrary